Daylight Savings: How to Change Your Kids' Sleep Schedules with Ease

 1. Slowly Change the Sleep Schedule to Help Them Prepare

 Many experts recommend gradually adjusting a young child’s schedule before the time change hits.
-Several days or even a week before you turn the clock forward, try putting your child to bed about 15 minutes earlier each night, or every couple of nights, to minimize the abruptness of the change.
-You should also wake him up 15 minutes earlier (if you can).
+Several days or even a week before you turn the clock forward or back, try putting your child to bed about 15 minutes earlier (or later when you fall back) each night, or every couple of nights, to minimize the abruptness of the change.
+You should also wake them up 15 minutes earlier or later, depending on the time change (if you can).

 If your family keeps a structured routine, apply the change to meal times and nap times, too.
 If your meal time is 6:00, you’ll want to start at 5:45.
 The idea is to gradually set the whole day a bit earlier so the loss of an hour won't be such a shock to your child's system (and yours, too).

-After a few months of very little sunshine, things are about to start changing!
-Boost your family's vitamin D levels (and subsequently their moods, as well), by getting them outside and staying active as much as possible.
+In the spring, after a few months of very little sunshine, things are about to start changing!
+Boost your family's vitamin D levels (and subsequently their moods, as well) by getting them outside and staying active as much as possible.
 Spring's on its way...time to start celebrating!